cilium/tetragon/docs/content/en/docs/contribution-guide/development-setup.md

 kubectl get pods -n kube-system
 ```

-### Local Development in Vagrant Box
+## Local Development in Vagrant Box

-If you are on a Mac, use Vagrant to create a dev VM:
+If you are on an intel Mac, use Vagrant to create a dev VM:

 ```shell
 vagrant up